2019 Rebirth Grant Recipients:

 The Reading Life host Susan Larson will create an archive of great Louisiana writing from various literary genres to be highlighted during regular broadcasts.
 The archive will exist digitally for years to come.

-how to write a eulogy for a good friend Sharing New Research: Buildings of New Orleans
+Sharing New Research: Buildings of New Orleans

 Louisiana State University and A&M College